pauly00n/hidden-studios-app/README.md

 npm run dev
 ```

-and open up the localhost to use the website.
+and open up the localhost to use the app.

 ## Methodology/Hurdles Overcome: